In the photo above, I had to adjust one leg to accommodate the terrain while taking the shot.

 Perfect for shooting while sitting down

-Able to shoot over tall brush much easier
+Able to shoot over tall brush much more easily

-Too tall for shooting while laying down for most people
+Too tall for shooting while lying down for most people

 If you need to take a more stable shot, you can just lay the gun on a backpack